shopware/admin-api-reference/docs/guides/quick-start/05-order-management.md

 ## Create an order

-You can create test orders manually in the admin panel to record orders made outside of Shopware or send customer invoices.
-However, no payment, or invoices, etc are created automatically.
+You can manually create test orders in the admin panel to record orders made outside Shopware or send customer invoices.
+However, no payments, invoices, etc., are created automatically.

-You can create the orders for existing or new customers.
+You can create orders for existing or new customers.

 ```json http
 {